Wayne Walker (songwriter): Biography

 Walker began his music career, influenced by his association with Webb Pierce and Tillman Franks.
 His first hit, "I've Got a New Heartache," was a country hit for Ray Price in 1956, later revived by Ricky Skaggs in 1986.
 His songwriting resulted in top 10 country singles in the 1950s and 1960s.
 "All the Time," written by him, topped the charts in 1967 in Jack Greene's rendition, receiving Billboards Country Song of the Year award.

 Some other country musicians who performed Walker's compositions include Kitty Wells and Ray Price.
-"Are You Sincere" broke beyond the country genre, reaching #3 on the 1958 Billboard pop chart with Andy Williams and earning Walker a BMI Million Play award.
+"Are You Sincere" broke beyond the country genre, reaching No. 3 on the 1958 Billboard pop chart with Andy Williams and earning Walker a BMI Million Play award.